Learning Lab @ Rolfe

 - Google Earth Pro

 For lab reservations or instructional software requests, please refer to the lab schedule and fill out the form.
 You can also e-mail our reservation coordinator or reach us at this number: (310)-206-0587.

-Class reservation requests will be evaluated at the end of week five of the preceding quarter.
+Class reservation requests will be evaluated at the end of week six of the preceding quarter.
 Scheduling priority will be given to Humanities classes that best utilize available resources including: laptops, specialized software, mobile displays/projection equipment, other hardware, and special room layouts.

 Scheduling conflicts after considering resource utilization, will be prioritized in the order received.